 A Gold Series GS48 with high-efficiency HemiPleat® HE's and an integrated HEPA safety monitoring filter solved our problem.
 To get the 81,552 m3h we needed, we used (2) 37 KW top-mount fans.
 There was no noticeable vibration due to the standard, heavy-duty construction of the collector.

 We integrated a secondary bank of safety monitoring filters into the roof of the collector.
 The row of small doors above the diaphragm valves provides access to the HEPA's.
 Each 4-cartridge filter module has two 457mm x 914mm HEPAs capable of handling 6,796 m3h per module.
 The HEPAs slide in on rails and use the same style clamp bars as the Gold Cone primary filters.
 This option was a little more expensive than using our standard MagnaPack (which is a remote-mount, side-access housing), but saved us a lot of ductwork, transitions, installation time and, most importantly, space!
 It also keeps the HEPA filters under negative pressure.

 Look closely at the ductwork in the photos.
 You will see openings in the top of the duct every 6 meters.
 By facing the intake of the ducts upward toward the ceiling, we actually used the ceiling as a capture plenum to help draw in the weld smoke.
 This is much more effective than facing the openings downward.

 It took one day with two workers to assemble the whole GS together.
-It took three workers two full days to hang the duct work.
+It took three workers two full days to hang the ductwork.
 The controls were installed in a day, so the whole process took only a week.
-As an added benefit, we no longer have to run our heaters in winter because the dust collector sucks all the heat off the ceiling and delivers it back down to where the workers are.
+As an added benefit, we no longer have to run our heaters in the winter because the dust collector sucks all the heat off the ceiling and delivers it back down to where the workers are.
 Our own team cannot believe how warm it is in the shop with no heater on.
 This saves us 56,000 to 70,000 Euro per year!